Loop coproduct in Morse and Floer homology: Viterbo's isomorphism intertwines -structures

 For the broken curve to exist this evaluation map must meet one of the constant annuli, i.e.~one of the points $p_1,\dots,p_k\in M$, which generically does not happen because

 Hence the vertical left side gives no contribution to the boundary.

 \underline{Vertical right side}: Similarly, the vertical right side gives no contribution to the boundary.

-\underline{Lower left side}: Here the broken curves consist of a disc with two interior punctures, one positive and one negative, attached at its negative puncture to the positive puncture of a half-cylinder along an orbit in $FC_*(-K)$, where the two boundary loops flow into $a,b$ under the negative gradient flow of $S$.
-By choosing the $1$-form $\beta$ equal to $dt$ on a long cylindrical piece of the half-cylinder, we can achieve that these half-cylinders are in one-to-one correspondence with broken curves consisting of a cylinder with weights $(-1,1)$ and a half-cylinder with weights $(1,2)$, see Figure~\ref{fig:deg-half-cyl}.
-As such, their count corresponds to the composition
+\underline{Lower left side}: Here the broken curves consist of a disc with two interior punctures, one positive and one negative, attached at its negative puncture to the positive puncture of a half-cylinder along an orbit in $FC_*(-K)$, where the two boundary loops flow into $a,b$ under the negative pseudo-gradient flow of $S$.
+By choosing the $1$-form $\beta$ equal to $dt$ on a long cylindrical piece of the half-cylinder, we can achieve that these half-cylinders are in one-to-one correspondence with broken curves consisting of a cylinder with weights $(-1,1)$ and a half-cylinder with weights $(1,2)$, as shown in the middle of Figure~\ref{fig:deg-half-cyl}.
+Reinterpreting these curves as on the right of that figure, we see that their count corresponds to the composition $-(\Gamma_1\otimes\Psi)(1\otimes c_0^F)$, where we recall that $\Gamma_1$ denotes the first term in the expression $\Gamma=\Gamma_1+\Gamma_2+\Gamma_3$ from~\eqref{eq:Gamma123}.

-of the continuation map $c$ from~\S\ref{sec:cont-coproduct} and the chain map $\Psi$ from~\S\ref{sec:Psi}.
-Since the image of $c$ is $R\chi q_0$ and $\Psi(q_0)=q_0$ (viewed as a constant loop), this shows that the contribution from the lower left side lands in $MC_*(S)\otimes R\chi q_0$.